govCMS/govcms7-scaffold/README.md

 1. The vanilla GovCMS (7.x-3.x) Distribution is available at [Github Source](https://github.com/govcms/govcms) and as [Public DockerHub images](https://hub.docker.com/r/govcms)
 2. Those GovCMS images are then customised for Lagoon and GovCMS, and are available at [Github Source](https://github.com/govcms/govcmslagoon) and as [Public DockerHub images](https://hub.docker.com/r/govcmslagoon)
 3. Those GovCMSlagoon images are then retrieved in this scaffold repository.

+## Shield

+The `settings.php` file has environment variable support to configure basic authentication.

+### Updating passwords

+- `.lagoon.env`: Will have the default password for all Lagoon environments.
+- `.lagoon.env.master`: Allows a password to be added specifically for the production environment.

+> Note empty values will result in shield being disabled.